stormchaserroleplaying/stormchaserRPG/Talents/Rogue/Assassin/index.md

 Any creature that hasn’t yet taken a turn in the combat is [flat-footed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Flatfooted/) towards you.

-Additionally, any hit that you score against a creature to which you are [undetected](https://stormchaserroleplaying.com/stormchaserRPG/General/Awareness/Detecting/#undetected) is treated as though you had rolled a natural 20.
+You may [coup de grace](https://stormchaserroleplaying.com/stormchaserRPG/Combat/Melee/Coup/) creatures to which you are [undetected](https://stormchaserroleplaying.com/stormchaserRPG/General/Awareness/Detecting/#undetected), provided that you hit the creature with a melee or ranged attack roll.

 ### Infiltration Expertise